svx/astro-demo/demo/src/content/docs/markdown/headings.md

 # One
 ```

-::: tip Note
+:::note
-Note: The `·` character represents a space character.
+The `·` character represents a space character.
 :::

 **:thumbsdown: Incorrect** code for this rule: